Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Numerical fitting and data analysis

-with different exponents below and above the transition to capture the asymmetric behavior seen in experimental data.
-The conformable derivative framework again justifies this scaling law via the modified differential relation:
+We adopt the piecewise model (\ref{eq:lambdaL_piecewise_alpha}) with the regularized form (\ref{lambdareg}), where $\epsilon>0$ is the smoothing parameter that ensures a regularized behavior at the transition point.
+The conformable derivative framework again justifies this scaling law via the modified differential relation (\ref{eq:conformable_lambda_eq}) such that $\lambda_{L}(T)\sim|T-T_{c}|^{-\gamma T_{c}^{\mu-1}}$.

-The temperature dependence of the normalized London penetration depth for niobium is shown in Fig.\textasciitilde\textbackslash ref\{fig:lambdaL\_fit\}.
-The data are well described by a conformable piecewise model with distinct scaling exponents below and above the critical temperature.
+The temperature dependence of the normalized London penetration depth for niobium is shown in Fig.~\ref{fig:lambdaL_fit}.
+The data are well described by the conformable piecewise model with distinct scaling exponents below and above the critical temperature.
+The fitted parameters are listed in the caption of Fig.~\ref{fig:lambdaL_fit}.